alenbratanovic/LabsTest/_posts/apps/2014-05-16-image-form-query-suggestions-36-autogenerated.md

   - Search
 links:
   - https://github.com/diegoceccarelli/hackathon
+contact:
+  name: "Diego Ceccarelli from ISTI CNR and Hugo Huurdeman from Timeless Future"
 ---

 Building on an analysis of user behaviour ,this prototype gives users suggestions related to their intitial search query.